Drifting Shell drill ship grounds on rocks off Alaska

-The 18-member crew had been evacuated by the Coast Guard late Saturday because of risks from the ongoing storm.
+The 18-member crew had been evacuated by the Coast Guard late Saturday because of risks from the storm.

 With winds reported at up to 60 miles an hour and Gulf of Alaska seas of up to 35 feet, responders were unable to keep the ship from grounding, said Coast Guard Commander Shane Montoya, the leader of the incident command team.